biig-io/DomainComponent/docs/domain_event_dispatcher.md

     # the "default" entity manager of your application.
 You can specify
     # many entity managers if you want.
     entity_managers: []

+    # Post persist events are not activated by default, you need to enable the post persist listeners
+    persist_listeners:
+        # As doctrine supports many connections, you need to enable your connections one by one
+        doctrine: ['default']
 ```